agoose77/notes/nuclear/theory/binding-energy.md

 B = \left(Zm_p + Nm_n - \left[m(\atom{A}{X})-Zm_e\right]\right)c^2\,.
 $$

-This expression may be rewritten to use the atomic mass of $\atom{1}{H}$ (which includes the mass of the electrons, but does not reproduce the correct binding energy contribution):
+This expression may be rewritten to use the atomic mass of $\atom{1}{H}$.

 $$
 \tag{b}
 B = \left(Zm(\atom{1}{H}) + Nm_n - m(\atom{A}{X})\right)c^2\,.
 $$
+Although the electron binding energy contribution is not reproduced correctly, this is negligible.
 In order to determine the _atomic_ masses, some tables give the _mass excess_

 $$
 \tag{c}